-On February 1, 2019, our wholly owned subsidiary Fennec Pharmaceuticals, Inc. entered into a Loan and Security Agreement (the "Loan and Security Agreement") with Bridge Bank, a division of Western Alliance Bank, an Arizona corporation ("Bridge Bank"), pursuant to which Bridge Bank agreed to loan \$12.5 million to Fennec Pharmaceuticals, Inc., to be made available upon NDA approval of PEDMARKTM by no later than September 30, 2020.
-The Loan and Security Agreement was amended on June 26, 2020 to increase the total potential amount of the loan to \$18 million and to extend the outside date for us to receive NDA approval of PEDMARKTM to December 31, 2020.
-In connection with this facility, we issued the Bridge Bank a warrant to purchase up to 39,000 of our common shares at an exercise price of \$6.80 per share, with an exercise period of ten years from the date of issuance subject to certain early termination conditions.
+On February 1, 2019, our wholly owned subsidiary, Fennec Pharmaceuticals, Inc., entered into a Loan and Security Agreement (the "Bridge Bank Loan and Security Agreement") with Bridge Bank, a division of Western Alliance Bank, an Arizona corporation ("Bridge Bank"), pursuant to which Bridge Bank agreed to loan \$12,500 to Fennec Pharmaceuticals, Inc., to be made available upon NDA approval of PEDMARKTM by the FDA no later than September 30, 2020.
+The Bridge Bank Loan and Security Agreement was amended on June 25, 2020 to increase the total potential amount of the loan to \$18,000 and to extend the outside date to receive NDA approval of PEDMARKTM to December 31, 2020.
+In connection with this facility, we issued Bridge Bank a warrant to purchase up to 39 of our common shares at an exercise price of \$6.80 per share, with an exercise period of ten years from the date of issuance subject to certain early termination conditions.
 Under Accounting Standards Codification ("ASC") 470-50, Modifications and Extinguishments, the amendment to the facility was considered a modification.
 As such, we had been amortizing the loan fee and the value of the warrant over the remainder of the loan term.
-Following the receipt of the FDA's CRL in August 2020, we decided to fully amortize the remaining portions of the loan fee and the value of the warrants.
-The Loan and Security Agreement expired on December 31, 2020 as a result of us not obtaining NDA approval of PEDMARKTM by that date, with no amounts advanced under the facility prior to its termination.
+Following receipt of the FDA's CRL in August 2020, which identified deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf, we decided to fully amortize the remaining portions of the loan fee and the value of the warrant issued to Bridge Bank remains outstanding.